kuhn-ruess/cmdbsyncer-docs/docs/installation/setup_code.md

 ## Install Pythons Virtual Environment.
+!!!
+HINT
+    You can skip this section, if you are planning to use Docker.

-The Syncer Need some Python Libraries.
+The Syncer needs some Python libraries.
 But these we don't want to install into your system.
 Instead, we create a virtual environment.
-Make sure that you have at least python3.10.
-The Python Interpreter on your system may have a different Name.
+Make sure that you have at least python3.11.
+The Python interpreter on your system may have a different name.

-Always Make sure you are in /var/www/cmdbsyncer
+Always make sure you are in /opt/cmdbsyncer

 `python3.11 -m venv ENV`

-This Environment needs to be loaded from now on, every time something is done with the syncer, also for every Cronjob which you will run.
+This environment needs to be loaded from now on, every time something is done with the Syncer, also for every cron job that you will run.

 `source ENV/bin/activate`